GOA-UVa/rimopy/README.md

 These calculations can be customized, defining the settings and the methods used for the calculation of the extraterrestrial solar irradiance.
-For example, if someone wanted to calculate the lunar irradiance without applying the RIMO correction factor, and with a different method for the solar irradiance interpolation, something like the following code block would work:
+For example, if someone wanted to calculate the lunar irradiance applying the RIMO correction factor, and with a different method for the solar irradiance interpolation, something like the following code block would work:

 ```python